Server awareness

 Multi-Runtime Monitoring

-Docker, Kubernetes, and k3s reporting to the same hub.
-One agent container per Docker host, or a DaemonSet on your cluster.
+Docker, Kubernetes / k3s, and Proxmox VE reporting to the same hub.
+One agent per Docker host, a DaemonSet on your cluster, or a REST-mode agent for the hypervisor.

 Smart Insights Engine